alexandertrefz/essence/Readme.md

 # Modules
 A file is a module.
-Everything it declares is private until its `export { … }` block lists it, and an `import { … }` block above the implementation names what it takes from other files.
-A specifier is a relative path, extension included; `as` renames an entry on either side.
+Everything it declares is private until its `export { … }` block lists it, and an `import { … }` block above the implementation names what it takes from other files, grouped by the file they come from.
+A specifier is a relative path, extension included; `as` renames a name on either side.

 ```
 import {
-	Rectangle           from "./Geometry.es"
+	from "./Geometry.es" {
+		Rectangle
-	RectangleMeasurable from "./Geometry.es"
+		RectangleMeasurable
+	}
-	PI as Pi            from "./math/Math.es"
+	from "./math/Math.es" { PI as Pi }
 }

 implementation {